cribbslab/resimpy/README.md

 |_| \_\___||___/_|_| |_| |_| .__/ \__, |   |_|\___/ \___/|_|_|\_\_|\__|
                            |_|    |___/
 ```
 The **RE**ad **SIM**ulation **PY**thon program (ResimPy) provides an scalable interface for users via Python to simulate massive reads of varying sequencing technologies, in order to avoid the time-consuming nature of experimental trials.
 Simulated reads can have the UMI- barcode- primer-, or spacer-featured composition.
 ResimPy has been made avilable through the command-line interface (CLI) and Python-inline visits.

-## Citation
-Please cite our work if you use ResimPy in your research.

 ## Documentation
 The Resimpy documentation showing the ResimPy usage in different situations is available at https://resimpy.readthedocs.io/en/latest/index.html.